+1.3.
 Regulation environment - Fixed Line

 In April 2012, the Agency published the general Regulatory strategy for the period of the next 5 years (2012 - 2016).
 The official document is "Five years regulatory strategy of AEC".
-Main focuses of the strategy are: fostering of wholesale and retail services regulation introduction of methodology of pure Long Run Incremental Costs (LRIC) for fixed and mobile voice services, SMS etc, Next Generation Access (NGA) and Fiber To The Home (FTTH) regulation in line with NGA recommendation and refarming and frequency allocation for 4G services.
+Main focuses of the strategy are: fostering of wholesale and retail services regulation, introduction of methodology of pure Long Run Incremental Costs (LRIC) for fixed and mobile voice services, SMS etc, Next Generation Access (NGA) and Fiber To The Home (FTTH) regulation in line with NGA recommendation and refarming and frequency allocation for 4G services.

 With amendments of the Rulebook for retail regulation, the Agency specified the manner and procedure for regulation of the retail prices for fixed voice telephone networks and services of the operator with significant market power on relevant retail markets.
-Exante retail regulation shall be based on price squeeze methodology.
+Ex-ante retail regulation shall be based on price squeeze methodology.
 These activities have resulted in price decrease of some wholesale and retail services of the Company.
 On retail side, standard monthly subscription for business customers was decreased (on equal level with residential one).
 On wholesale side there were changes in fees for interconnection (termination and origination), Unbundled Local Loop (ULL), Bitstream access and wholesale line rental (WLR).

-In the middle of 2016, the obligation for IP interconnection (following During the last 2 years, following the EU, a deregulation market trend started on some markets: deregulation of the trunk segment the PSTN to IMS migration) was prolonged latest until the middle of leased lines and avoiding regulation of the Ethernet leased line of 2017 for all operators with interconnection with the Company, services; removal of the regulation of a minimal set of leased lines and until the end of 2017 for interconnection between mobile or alternative operators.
-A decrease of the Fixed Termination Rate is (retail); removal of the WLR (Wholesale Line Rental) obligations; lighter retail regulation on traditional fixed voice services.
-The expected at beginning of 2017, due to the finished migration to only Company has a cost based price obligation for the Regulated one national interconnection point with all domestic operators. wholesale services, using Long Run Incremental Costs methodology In June 2013, the Agency announced starting the first analysis (LRIC).
-In August 2012 the Agency published draft results from its on wholesale market 13 (Transmission of broadcasting content own developed LRIC Bottom-up costing model for Local Bitstream to end users).
-The IP MATERIO was submitted for approval to the (cost based) and for retail and wholesale Leased Lines, ducts Agency in October 2013 on Company's initiative, in line with market and dark fiber and minimal set of leased lines (cost based).
-As analyses conclusion for submission of MATERIO changes with a result, on 15 January 2013 the Agency brought a decision for description and conditions for IP interconnection.
-On 27 December decrease of fees and approved the changed Reference offer for 2013 the Company received resolution for approval of IP MATERIO. provision of physical access and usage of electronic communication In the process of approval additional changes were made (new infrastructure and associated facilities (ducts and dark fiber).
-New interconnection prices based on "Top down LRIC" costing model fees were implemented as of 1February 2013.
-The Agency also were included).
-There are new prices for termination with no peak or approved the Reference offers for Wholesale digital leased line off-peak prices.
-Changes in the IP MATERIO came into force from 1 (WS DLL), Local bitstream access and minimal set of leased lines January 2014.
-Regional and local termination prices will exist until and new changed methodologies of calculation of prices (length last Time division multiplexing (TDM) switch is extinguished. dependent) are implemented.
-WS DLL and Local bitstream access Final document for Broadband market analyses (Market 8) was fees were decreased from 1 December 2012 and fees for minimal published on 1 August 2014.
-For the first time the Agency imposed set of leased lines from 1 January 2013.
+During the last 2 years, following the EU, a deregulation market trend started on some markets: deregulation of the trunk segment of leased lines and avoiding regulation of the Ethernet leased line services; removal of the regulation of a minimal set of leased lines (retail); removal of the WLR (Wholesale Line Rental) obligations; lighter retail regulation on traditional fixed voice services.
+The Company has a cost based price obligation for the Regulated wholesale services, using Long Run Incremental Costs methodology (LRIC).
+In August 2012 the Agency published draft results from its own developed LRIC Bottom-up costing model for Local Bitstream (cost based) and for retail and wholesale Leased Lines, ducts and dark fiber and minimal set of leased lines (cost based).
+As a result, on 15 January 2013 the Agency brought a decision for decrease of fees and approved the changed Reference offer for provision of physical access and usage of electronic communication infrastructure and associated facilities (ducts and dark fiber).
+New fees were implemented as of 1February 2013.
+The Agency also approved the Reference offers for Wholesale digital leased line (WS DLL), Local bitstream access and minimal set of leased lines and new changed methodologies of calculation of prices (length dependent) are implemented.
+WS DLL and Local bitstream access fees were decreased from 1 December 2012 and fees for minimal set of leased lines from 1 January 2013.